Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Can I make this without chicken?

-Yes, the rice and chickpeas are flavorful enough to stand alone.
-Try adding roasted vegetables for extra substance.
+Yes.
+The rice and chickpeas are flavorful enough to stand on their own, especially if you add a few vegetables for extra substance.

 How do I know the chicken is fully cooked?

-Use a meat thermometer to check the thickest part of the thigh.
+The safest way is to check the thickest part of the thigh with a thermometer.
 It should read 75°C (165°F).

 Can I prepare this ahead of time?